Oklahoma Sooners' Legend Barry Switzer Talks NIL, the Football Monster, and Booing Quarterbacks

 By Mark Schipper

-I stood up and walked toward my writing room and pushed the green button.
+I stood up and walked toward the room where I write and work and pushed the green button.

 “Hi coach Switzer.”